gohugoio/hugo/content/en/commands/hugo_env.md

 ---
 ## hugo env

-Print Hugo version and environment info
+Display version and environment info

 ### Synopsis

-Print Hugo version and environment info.
+Display version and environment info.
 This is useful in Hugo bug reports

 ```
 hugo env [flags] [args]